onn. 6′ Lightning to USB Cable, White

 These refer to different uses of ashwood as horsewhips, wood used by carpenters, and for spears.
 In the Old Irish period, onn "ash" was replaced by uinnius.
 McManus takes this as an indication that the Ogham letter names date to the Primitive Irish period.

-Universal Serial Bus (USB) is an industry standard, developed by USB Implementers Forum (USB-IF), that allows data exchange and delivery of power between many types of electronics.
-It specifies its architecture, in particular its physical interface, and communication protocols for data transfer and power delivery to and from hosts, such as personal computers, to and from peripheral devices, e.g. displays, keyboards, and mass storage devices, and to and from intermediate hubs, which multiply the number of a host's ports.
+Universal Serial Bus (USB) is an industry standard, developed by USB Implementers Forum (USB-IF), for digital data transmission and power delivery between many types of electronics.
+It specifies the architecture, in particular the physical interfaces, and communication protocols to and from hosts, such as personal computers, to and from peripheral devices, e.g. displays, keyboards, and mass storage devices, and to and from intermediate hubs, which multiply the number of a host's ports.

-Introduced in 1996, USB was originally designed to standardize the connection of peripherals to computers, replacing various interfaces such as serial ports, parallel ports, game ports, and ADB ports.
+Introduced in 1996, USB was originally designed to standardize the connection of peripherals to computers, replacing various interfaces such as serial ports, parallel ports, game ports, and Apple Desktop Bus (ADB) ports.
 Early versions of USB became commonplace on a wide range of devices, such as keyboards, mice, cameras, printers, scanners, flash drives, smartphones, game consoles, and power banks.
 USB has since evolved into a standard to replace virtually all common ports on computers, mobile devices, peripherals, power supplies, and manifold other small electronics.

-Each specification sub-version supports different signaling rates from 1.5 and 12 Mbit/s total in USB 1.0 to 80 Gbit/s (in each direction) in USB4.
-USB also provides power to peripheral devices; the latest versions of the standard extend the power delivery limits for battery charging and devices requiring up to 240 watts (USB Power Delivery (USB-PD)).
+Each specification sub-version supports different signaling rates from 1.5 and 12 Mbit/s half-duplex in USB 1.0/1.1 to 80 Gbit/s full-duplex in USB4 2.0.
+USB also provides power to peripheral devices; the latest versions of the standard extend the power delivery limits for battery charging and devices requiring up to 240 watts as defined in USB Power Delivery (USB-PD) Rev. V3.1.
 Over the years, USB(-PD) has been adopted as the standard power supply and charging format for many mobile devices, such as mobile phones, reducing the need for proprietary chargers.

 White is the lightest color and is achromatic (having no chroma).
 It is the color of objects such as snow, chalk, and milk, and is the opposite of black.
-White objects fully reflect and scatter all the visible wavelengths of light.
+White objects fully (or almost fully) reflect and scatter all the visible wavelengths of light.
 White on television and computer screens is created by a mixture of red, blue, and green light.
 The color white can be given with white pigments, especially titanium dioxide.

 In ancient Egypt and ancient Rome, priestesses wore white as a symbol of purity, and Romans wore white togas as symbols of citizenship.
 In the Middle Ages and Renaissance a white unicorn symbolized chastity, and a white lamb sacrifice and purity.
-It was the royal color of the kings of France as well as the flag of monachist France from 1815 to 1830, and of the monarchist movement that opposed the Bolsheviks during the Russian Civil War (1917–1922).
+It was the royal color of the kings of France as well as the flag of monarchist France from 1815 to 1830, and of the monarchist movement that opposed the Bolsheviks during the Russian Civil War (1917–1922).
 Greek temples and Roman temples were faced with white marble, and beginning in the 18th century, with the advent of neoclassical architecture, white became the most common color of new churches, capitols, and other government buildings, especially in the United States.
 It was also widely used in 20th century modern architecture as a symbol of modernity and simplicity.

 According to surveys in Europe and the United States, white is the color most often associated with perfection, the good, honesty, cleanliness, the beginning, the new, neutrality, and exactitude.
 White is an important color for almost all world religions.
 The pope, the head of the Roman Catholic Church, has worn white since 1566, as a symbol of purity and sacrifice.
 In Islam, and in the Shinto religion of Japan, it is worn by pilgrims.
 In Western cultures and in Japan, white is the most common color for wedding dresses, symbolizing purity and virginity.
 In many Asian cultures, white is also the color of mourning.